-2.4.1 The Charter School shall not discriminate against any student, employee or other person on the basis of race, color, creed, ethnicity, national origin, gender, marital status, religion, ancestry, disability, sexual orientation, sex, gender identity or expression, need for special education services, income level, athletic ability, proficiency in the English language or any other grounds that would be unlawful if done by any other public school.
+2.4.1 The Charter School shall not discriminate against any student, employee or other person on the basis of race, color, creed, ethnicity, national origin, gender, marital status, religion, ancestry, disability, need for special education services, income level, athletic ability, proficiency in the English language or any other grounds that would be unlawful if done by any other public school.
 It shall take all steps necessary to ensure that discrimination does not occur, as required by federal civil rights law.